 It is imperative that all educators are prepared to deal with the special needs of exceptional students.
 Ministering to those in need is the professional responsibility and the spiritual mandate for every Christian.
 Furthermore, it is necessary that doctoral-level students are able to investigate, interpret, and conduct research that leads to informed decision-making as it affects the education of those with disabilities.

-Textbook readings and presentations
+Textbook readings and lecture presentations

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate will review the assigned material and formulate a response to the issue that is presented that week.
 The candidate should pay close attention to the points made in the reading and add his/her reflection based on his/her experience.
 The candidate’s argument must be submitted in a thread of at least 300 words.
 For each thread, the candidate must support his/her assertions with at least two citations in current APA format.
 The candidate will then reply to a classmate using a coherent argument that is logical, properly formed in manner and respect, and coherent.
 Each reply must be at least 150 words and must include at least one source in current APA format.
 Acceptable sources include the textbook, the Bible, and article reviews.
 (CLO: A, B, C, F)